Meet your 2021-2022 Board of Directors.

 Before her daughter graduated to university, she was very involved with the school and district parent advisory councils, serving as secretary for both.

 She supports VIATA moving forward as PACTA and is excited about including people from the rest of BC who share our values and mission to make our province a kinder place for companion animals.

-Christine, her husband, and a feral cat live on Vancouver Island, and share their lives with a deaf goat, a wobbly goat, and a few large dogs...all who get excited for their clicker training and Agility sessions.
+Christine, her spouse, and a community (feral) cat live on Vancouver Island, and share their lives with a deaf goat, a wobbly goat, and a few large dogs...all who get excited for their clicker training and Agility sessions.

 Her interest in hydrotherapy began with bringing her own dog, Bubba, a 14 year old GSP, to swim.
 When he began having difficulties supporting his hind end, his veterinarian suggested swimming to build muscle mass in a non-weight bearing environment.
 He improved immensely and in the last year of his life, he was able to continue and enjoy the outings he so loved.

 When an opportunity arose to train with the prestigious Greyfriars Hydrotherapy and Referral Centre, she jumped at it!
 In 2015, she completed their certification course, and became a Registered Canine Hydrotherapist (RCH).
 In April of 2016, continuing studies provided her with a Diploma Hydrotherapy for Small Animals (Dip.HSA).

 Candice strongly believes in advocating for senior dogs through home modifications and providing enrichment.

 Candice joined VIATA, now PACTA BC, in 2011.